KQM-git/TCL/docs/enemy-data/bosses/overworld-bosses/hypostases/hypostases.md

 * Draws in water and then jiggles around in a bubble before exploding into two smaller bubbles towards different directions which transform into slime-like 'Water Droplets.
   * The darker blue droplet will head towards the player and explode, while the lighter blue droplet will send healing dots towards the boss.
   * If there is one droplet but not the other, it will only summon the other droplet.
-  * The Water Droplets can be destroyed using elemental aura application or dealing enough damage to them.
+  * The Water Droplets can be destroyed using Elemental aura application or dealing enough damage to them.
 * Transforms into a twisting serpentine form that spirals around vertically before diving into the ground.
   * This attack causes bubbles to rise from the ground all around for a while after.
 * Dives into the ground before turning into a pod of Dolphins, which leap towards the player in a curved trajectory.